 - FHA 203(k): Perfect for fixer-uppers.
 If qualified for this program, you estimate how much repairs and renovations would cost, and then roll those future costs into your home purchase price.
 This gives you one quick and easy mortgage.

-- VA: The VA guarantees a lender’s mortgage for veterans and service members, enabling them to purchase, renovate, or build a home—regardless of credit score.
+- VA: The VA guarantees a lender’s mortgage for veterans and service members, enabling them to purchase, renovate, or build a home.
+As a thank you for your service, we do not charge underwriting fees.

 The FHA (Federal Housing Administration) doesn’t lend money, but it insures a private lender’s mortgage.
 This means that if you don’t keep up your payments and default, the FHA finishes making the rest of your payments and then keeps the home.
 This insurance makes the mortgage less risky for the lender, so they’re normally willing to offer better terms.